 I stand and inch closer to the television as an uncomfortable lump in my throat appears.
 I take a deep breath, and suddenly it’s hard to think straight.
 A face flashes on the screen.
 It’s Mr. Wonderful!
 I take a step back and trip over the heel of my foot as I look on with disbelief.

 “Grace, what’s wrong, are you alright?”
 John asks.

-“I’m alright,” I say, and turn to him and kiss him on the mouth.
+“I’m alright,” I say, looking over my shoulder.
+Then I kiss him on the mouth.
 I’m trying to play cool.
 But all I can think about is the emails.
 I have to get rid of all the evidence.
 Now!

 I make a beeline to my laptop and lock myself in our bedroom.
 I was shaking, the freaking computer wouldn’t load fast enough, and John was knocking on the door.
 When it finally loaded, I could see all the illicit conversations and my naked body strewn all over the screen for the entire world to see.
 It was all there.
 John was pounding louder, now.
-I turn to look at the door, and now he’s saying that he’s going to break it down.
+With my heart slamming against my chest, I turn to look at the door, and now he’s saying that he’s going to break it down.

 “What is the matter?” he yells.
 “For God’s sake, what are you doing!”

-I’m about to delete my account when I noticed my inbox has an unread message.
+I lick my lips and I’m about to delete my account when I notice my inbox has an unread message.
 Mr. Wonderful!
-I can’t’ move.
+He must have wrote it before he got caught.
+And suddenly I can’t’ move.
 I can’t breathe.

 Then he says—very quietly.
 “Open the door, Grace.”

 Of course, John picks the lock open.
 He stopped short by the door.
-I look at him from over my shoulder and press down on the delete button.
+I turn to look up at him, then taking a deep breath, I press down on the delete button.